 Loki was born in May of 2010 at Wolf Country USA RV Park, a roadside attraction located just outside of Anchorage.
-For a fee of $5 you could “Visit the largest wolf pack in Alaska.”
-You could have your picture taken with any one of 31 adult wolves and wolf-dogs, each separated from the other by heavy eight foot chains.
+For a fee of $5, you could “Visit the largest wolf pack in Alaska.”
+You could have your picture taken with any one of thirty-one adult wolves and wolf-dogs, each separated from the other by heavy eight-foot chains.
 If you wanted, you could take home a wolf pup as a souvenir of your visit.

-Loki, who was named for the Norse god of mischief, was one of four animals from Wolf Country USA, who came to live at W.O.L.F.
-Being only two years old, and still full of puppy energy, Loki was amazing to watch, as he alternately jumped in the air as if equipped with springs on the bottom of his feet and raised his hackles defending his new territory.
+Loki, who was named for the Norse God of Mischief, was one of four animals from Wolf Country USA who came to live at W.O.L.F.
+Being only two years old and still full of puppy energy, Loki was amazing to watch, as he alternately jumped in the air as if equipped with springs on the bottom of his feet and raised his hackles defending his new territory.
 He loved getting treats and craved attention.
-His companion Frackette approached the fence with him and when it wasn’t treat time they could be seen romping throughout their enclosure.
-Frackette who was nearly 10 years older than Loki, began to have signs of failing health in 2016.
+His companion Frackette approached the fence with him, and when it wasn’t treat time, they could be seen romping throughout their enclosure.
+Frackette, who was nearly ten years older than Loki, began to have signs of failing health in 2016.
 During a vet visit on May 4, 2016, Frackette was diagnosed with abdominal cancer, and her time was very limited.
 The decision was made to help her pass peacefully and without any suffering or pain.
 Staff gave Loki the time he needed to grieve for his companion.

 When the time was right, staff decided to place Zoey with Loki.
 She was a high content young wolf dog who had great energy and a love of play.
-The staff was nervous about the first meeting but it went beautifully.
+The staff was nervous about the first meeting, but it went beautifully.
 The two wolves were soon great companions.
-Today they play and race up and down the mountain in their huge enclosure.
-They are often seen together, waiting to race along the front fence with any staff or volunteers who happen by.
-Loki and Zoey are perfectly suited to one another and are living very happily together.
+They played incessantly and raced up and down the mountain in their huge enclosure.
+They were always seen together, waiting to race along the front fence with any staff or volunteers who happened by.
+Loki and Zoey were perfectly suited to one another.